teddygroves/documentation/Lims-extensions-ui/README.md

 You can se the parents and children, you can also compare metadata to other strains and cell-lines.

 - Export Experiment Data
-Download experiment related data from Benchling in different formats.
-- .xlsx
-- .csv
-You can add filter columns in the order that you want the file to be sorted by, before you download. **I believe this is mainly for selected teams that an export has been defined for.
-Maybe check which teams and exactly what experiment data is exported.
-For now we could write that documentation for this is being detailed and will be updated soon. -I think it is quite a handfull to describe exactly what data is exported and how and which calculations are done.**
+Documentation for this is being detailed and will be updated soon

 - Register samples for a request
 Create and register samples to add to a request in Benchling.
 Create a plate or box to store the samples and specify metadata related to the samples.